-A new red light enforcement contract was awarded in FY 2011 with the following locations: Northbound Preston at Lebanon, Southbound Preston at Gaylord.
+A new red light enforcement contract was awarded in FY 2011 with the following locations: Northbound Preston at Lebanon, Southbound Preston at Lebanon, and Southbound Preston at Gaylord.
 One location was added in FY 2013: Northbound Legacy Dr. at Main Street.
 Additional locations are being evaluated for possible implementation in FY 2014, however, no locations have been confirmed at this time.